fhiso/legacy-format/dates.md

 another after the second letter.

-{.note} Two-letter *epoch names* without full stops are allowed in ELF because "`BC`" is fairly commonly found in some current GEDCOM files, even though [GEDCOM 5.5.1] requires it to be spelled "`B.C.`".
+{.note} Two-letter *epoch names* without full stops are allowed in ELF because "`BC`" is moderately frequently found in current GEDCOM files, even though [GEDCOM 5.5.1] requires it to be spelled "`B.C.`".
 This rule converts "`BC`" to "`B.C.`".

 *Epoch names* beginning with a dollar sign are reserved for future use.
+*Conformant* applications *must* accept them, but *calendars* *must not* define any such *epoch names*.

 {.ednote}  This specification of *epoch names* is designed to be usable to implement regnal years.
 In such a scheme, the *instant* of accession of each monarch would be an *epoch*, and a *forwards epoch name* would be used to reference it, for example "`25 OCT 3 HENRY_V`".
-However to accommodate monarachs with a single name and no regnal number (e.g. Victoria or Tutankhamun), as well as to allow monarch names in foreign scripts, the dollar sign is reserved as a possible sigil for epoch names.
+However to accommodate monarchs with a single name and no regnal number (e.g. Victoria or Tutankhamun), as well as to allow monarch names in foreign scripts, the dollar sign is reserved as a possible sigil for epoch names.
 This would allow "`$昭和`", for example, to represent the